dummylabs/thewatchman/README.md

 ## Usage

 The report can be initiated by calling `watchman.report` service from Developer Tools UI, an automation or a script.
-Default report location is `/config/thewatchman_report.txt`, it can be altered by `report_path` parameter.
+Default location is `/config/thewatchman_report.txt`, it can be altered by `report_path` parameter.
 If no parameters set, the service will create a text report and send a notification via notification service from configuration parameter `service`.
 A long report will be split into several messages due to limitations imposed by some notification services (e.g. telegram).
 Service behavior can be altered with optional parameters:

  - `create_file` (optional, default=true)